Understanding Your Insurance Benefits: A Complete Guide to ABA Therapy Coverage

 Federal Requirements

-- The Affordable Care Act (ACA) requires most insurance plans to cover autism treatments
+- The Affordable Care Act (ACA) requires most plans to cover autism treatments

-- Mental Health Parity Act ensures autism treatments receive equal coverage to other medical conditions
+- Mental Health Parity Act ensures equal coverage for autism

-- Medicaid provides coverage for ABA therapy in all 50 states
+- Medicaid covers ABA therapy in all 50 states

 State Mandates